-The accompanying consolidated financial highlights, which comprise the consolidated balance sheet as at October 31, 2015, the consolidated statement of comprehensive income for the year then ended, and related notes, are derived from the audited consolidated financial statements of RBC Royal Bank N.V. for the year ended October 31, 2015.
-We expressed an unmodified audit opinion on those financial statements in our report dated February 4, 2016.
+The accompanying consolidated financial highlights 2016 of RBC Royal Bank N.V. and its Subsidiaries consisting of consolidated balance sheet as at October 31, 2016 and the consolidated statement of comprehensive income for the year then ended, and notes, which comprise a summary of significant accounting policies and other explanatory information, are derived from the consolidated financial statements 2016 of RBC Royal Bank N.V. and its Subsidiaries, Curaçao, for the year ended October 31, 2016.
+We expressed an unqualified audit opinion on those financial statements in our report dated April 28, 2017.
 Those consolidated financial statements, and the consolidated financial highlights, do not reflect the effects of events that occurred subsequently to the date of our report on those financial statements.

 The consolidated financial highlights do not contain all the disclosures required by International Financial Reporting Standards.
-Reading the consolidated financial highlight, therefore, is not a substitute for reading the audited consolidated financial statements of RBC Royal Bank N.V.
+Reading the consolidated financial highlights, therefore, is not a substitute for reading the audited consolidated financial statements of RBC Royal Bank N.V. and its Subsidiaries.